-5.3 Personal, social and health education (PSHE) and citizenship citizenship and social welfare.
+5.3 Personal, social and health education (PSHE) and citizenship

+Geography contributes significantly to the teaching of personal, social and health education and citizenship.
+Firstly, the subject matter lends itself to raising matters of citizenship and social welfare.
 For example, children study the way people recycle material, and how environments are changed for better or for worse.
 Secondly, the nature of the subject means that children have the opportunity to take part in debates and discussions.
 We allow them to organise campaigns on matters of concern to them, such as helping the poor or homeless.
 Thus geography in our school promotes the concept of positive citizenship.